Access control in Azure Data Lake Store

 Viewing permissions in the Azure portal

-From the Data Explorer blade of the Data Lake Store account, click Access to see the ACLs for a file or a folder.
+From the Data Explorer blade of the Data Lake Store account, click Access to see the ACLs for the file or folder being viewed in the Data Explorer.
 Click Access to see the ACLs for the catalog folder under the mydatastore account.

-On this blade, the top section shows an overview of the permissions that you have.
-(In the screenshot, the user is Bob.)
-Following that, the access permissions are shown.
-After that, from the Access blade, click Simple View to see the simpler view.
+On this blade, the top section shows the owners permissions.
+(In the screenshot, the owning user is Bob.)
+Following that, the assigned Access ACLs are shown.

-Click Advanced View to see the more advanced view, where the concepts of Default ACLs, mask, and super-user are shown.
+Click Advanced View to see the more advanced view, where the Default ACLs, mask, and a description of super-users are shown.
+This blade also provides a way to recursively set Access and Default ACLs for child files and folders based on the permissions of the current folder.

 A super-user has the most rights of all the users in the Data Lake Store.
 A super-user: